kokilamariyayi/cinematic-canvas/README.md

 ## 📬 Let’s Connect

-If something here caught your attention —
-a project, an idea, or even the way I structure my ML pipelines —
+If something here caught your attention ... a project, an idea, or even the way I structure my ML pipelines.
 I’d love to talk.

 Open to: